-This document is available in large print, alternative languages and formats on request.
+This document is available in alternative formats on request.
 To arrange this, please contact us by calling 01389 722 600 or by email: ParkforAll@lochlomond-trossachs.org

 BSL users can contact us via contact SCOTLAND-BSL, the online British Sign Language interpreting service.
 Find out more on the contactSCOTLAND website.